-You’d think, by this point in my homeschool journey, that I’d know what I was doing by now, huh?
-Well, I do – kind of.
-But, there are times that I allow some lies to rise to the surface and distort my view of this homeschool blessing.
-I never even realized that I was believing these things.
+There are times that I fall victim to two big lies homeschooling moms believe, and I allow them to distort my view of this homeschool blessing.
+I never even realized that I was believing them.
 Nor did I realize that they were sucking the joy right out of my homeschool.

-There Is a “Perfect” Curriculum for My Family
+#1: There Is a “Perfect” Curriculum for My Family

-After many years – and many wasted dollars, I realized that there is no one-size-fits all curriculum.
+After many years (and many wasted dollars), I realized that there is no one-size-fits all curriculum.
 What works for one family or even one kid in my own family may not work for my family or another kid in my family.
 Each kid’s learning style is different.
 Family dynamics are different.

-There is no such thing as a “perfect” curriculum.
+Truth: There is no such thing as a “perfect” curriculum.
 There’s only the one that works right now.

-It’s Possible to Have It All Figured Out
+#2: It’s Possible to Have It All Figured Out

 Oh my was I wrong!
 As I said, just because something worked for one of my kids didn’t mean it worked for all.
 Take spelling for instance.
 I found the perfect curriculum for my oldest on my first try!
 We trucked through Spelling Power for a few years before my middle one was old enough to start it.

 Bam!
 We hit a brick wall with him.
 Learning spelling rules wasn’t working for him.
 I purchased three more spelling programs before I found one that worked for him.
-Spelling Power worked like a charm for my third child.
+Spelling Power worked like a charm again for my third child.

-I have learned over the past 13 years that I do NOT have it all figured out.
+Truth: I have learned over the past 16 years that I do NOT have it all figured out.
 I still struggle through some days.
 I still purchase books that don’t work.
 I still over- or under-schedule our days.
 I still lose my cool when things don’t click as quickly as I think they should.

-Breaking Free from the Lies
+Breaking Free from the Lies Homeschooling Moms Believe